justMaku/Swift3DS/README.md

 #TL;DR
 Nothing works at all.

+# what
+Swift running on Nintendo 3DS, because why not?

 # Why?
 Because I had no idea what I'm doing.
 And that's the best kind of an adventure